Quantization of classical spectral curves via topological recursion: Gauge transformations and quantum curve

 \subsection{Pole structure of the quantum curve}

-Since coefficients $\left(b_i(\lambda,\hbar)\right)_{i\in \llbracket 1, d\rrbracket}$ of the quantum curve might only have simple poles at apparent singularities, we may regroup results of sections \ref{SectionWronskian} and \ref{Sectionbehaviorquantumpoles} to obtain the following expression motivating the name ``quantum curve'' in Definition~\ref{DefQuantumCurve}.
+Since coefficients $\left(b_i(\lambda,\hbar)\right)_{i\in \llbracket 1, d\rrbracket}$ of the quantum curve might only have simple poles at apparent singularities, we may regroup the observation above together with results of Sections \ref{SectionWronskian} and \ref{Sectionbehaviorquantumpoles} to obtain the following expression.